 - Due to some of the juices escaping while baking, line the sheet pan with heavy duty foil sprayed with cooking spray for easier clean-up.

-- If necessary, broil the marshmallows under the broiler for a few minutes to toast to your liking.
+- If necessary, you can broil the mini marshmallows under the broiler for a few minutes at the end of baking to toast them to your liking.

 Dishes to Serve with Stuffed Sweet Potatoes